-As for the normal mode of operation, the TOV1 flag is set in the same timer clock cycle that the counter counts from MAX to 0x0000.
+As for the Normal mode of operation, the TOV1 Flag is set in the same timer clock cycle that the counter counts from MAX to 0x0000.

-15.9.3 Fast PWM Mode
+16.9.3 Fast PWM Mode

-The fast pulse width modulation or fast PWM mode (WGM13:0 = 5, 6, 7, 14, or 15) provides a high frequency PWM waveform generation option.
+The fast Pulse Width Modulation or fast PWM mode (WGM13:0 = 5, 6, 7, 14, or 15) provides a high frequency PWM waveform generation option.
 The fast PWM differs from the other PWM options by its single-slope operation.
 The counter counts from BOTTOM to TOP then restarts from BOTTOM.
-In non-inverting compare output mode, the output compare (OC1x) is cleared on the compare match between TCNT1 and OCR1x, and set at BOTTOM.
-In inverting compare output mode output is set on compare match and cleared at BOTTOM.
+In non-inverting Compare Output mode, the Output Compare (OC1x) is cleared on the compare match between TCNT1 and OCR1x, and set at BOTTOM.
+In inverting Compare Output mode output is set on compare match and cleared at BOTTOM.
 Due to the single-slope operation, the operating frequency of the fast PWM mode can be twice as high as the phase correct and phase and frequency correct PWM modes that use dual-slope operation.
-This high frequency makes the fast PWM mode well suited for power regulation, rectification, and DAC applications.
-High frequency allows physically small sized external components (coils, capacitors), hence reduces total system cost.
+This high frequency allows physically small sized external components (coils, capacitors), hence reduces total system cost.